 Line item 25 Other Loans and Leases

 Report the earned average rate of other loans and leases.
 Include loans secured by farmland as defined in Schedule HC-C, FR Y-9C, Schedule HC-C, item 1.b, column B, and other loans not accounted for in the above categories.
 If total net interest income does not reconcile to FR Y-9C total per PPNR definition using fair value average balances for AFS securities, use “Other” balances (line items 15 and 38) and corresponding rates (line items 27 and 43) to offset the difference.

+Line item 26 Nonaccrual Loans

+Report the earned average rate of nonaccrual loans.
+Interest income earned on nonaccrual balances is generally expected to be small.

-Line item 26 Securities (AFS and HTM) – Treasuries and Agency Debentures
+Line item 27 Securities (AFS and HTM) – Treasuries and Agency Debentures